dwightjack/wok-pkgs/packages/core/docs/configuration.md

 ### `$.api`

-The WOK configuration public API.
+The Wok configuration public API.
 Includes the following functions and objects:

 #### `src()` and `dest()`